svanderburg/php-sbgallery/README.md

   a gallery, album, picture and multiple pictures upload page.
 * The `crud` folder contains an example using the high-level API.
 It provides a gallery with a useless authentication check (the `view=1` GET parameter).
+  The `crud-translated` folder extends the previous example with a translated version the gallery to Dutch.
 * The `pages` folder contains an example of exposing albums as sub pages in the application layout so that parts of the web application content can be managed by end-users.